Swiss women’s ‘absurd’ struggle hits the big screen

 Issues that still resonate

-Despite its setting, Volpe says her film isn’t just meant for a Swiss audience.
+Despite its setting, Volpe insists her film isn’t just meant for a Swiss audience.
 To the Italian-Swiss dual citizen who has lived in Berlin and the United States, outside perspectives were important.

 “I wanted to tell a Swiss story in a way that would be interesting to everyone,” she says.